Skip to main content

 We also request information directly from the companies on their environmental policies and reporting, and other policies, such as their attitude towards animal testing and to workers in their supply factories.

-The ratings categories
+The old ratings categories

 Our ratings cover around 300 topics in 19 areas in 5 main categories: